Take the Work Safe Pledge

 Join the Next Covid-19 Safety Awareness Worker & Community Training

 All workers have a right to a safe workplace and the information they need to work safely!
 Throughout the pandemic, workers in all industries including food processing and restaurants, warehouse, manufacturing and retail, education, health and care work and many more are confronting daily what it means to make a living in the age of a highly infectious disease.
 We keep each other safe by being safe – and safety is your right!

 The Cincinnati Interfaith Workers Center is hosting a regular 2h training for community awareness and workers in all industries on the basic information and safety precautions we need to take to be safer during the Covid-19 pandemic.
 Learn about how the disease spreads, how you can maintain safer environments to contain it and how you can use different tools to make our workplaces and community spaces safer.
 This training is provided using material developed through the National Institutes for Health Sciences Covid-19 training program.
 For workers, volunteers, and community members at large.

 When: every other week on Saturdays from 11:am–1:00 pm

 Participants must register for this training.
 Register using this link:

 After registering, you will receive a confirmation email containing information about joining the meeting.

-Thanks for doing your part to keep our communities safe!
+Thank you for doing your part to keep our communities safe.